Our Commitment to Inclusivity and Diversity

 Diversity of Heritage

 Everyone is welcome at B’nai Emunah.
 Our community was founded by Jews who escaped Germany and Austria for refuge in Shanghai.
-Today, our congregation is home to a rich tapestry of Jews of all colors and backgrounds who have made the San Francisco Bay Area their home as well as individuals and families living elsewhere who wish to be part of our B’nai Emunah family.
+Today, our congregation is home to a rich tapestry of Jews of all colors and backgrounds who have made the San Francisco Bay Area their home, as well as individuals and families living elsewhere who lend their love and support as part of our B’nai Emunah family.

 Diversity of Love

 B’nai Emunah welcomes all Jews and both Jewish and interfaith couples and families, regardless of sexual orientation or gender identity.

 Diversity of Ability